Balancing Geometry and Density: Path Distances on High-Dimensional Data: Introduction

 \subsection{Notation}

-We shall use the notation in Table \ref{tab:notation} consistently.
-We assume throughout that the data $\mathcal{X}$ is drawn from a Riemannian data manifold $(\mathcal{M},g)$.
-If $\mathcal{M}\subset\mathbb{R}^{D}$, we assume that it is isometrically embedded unless otherwise stated.
-Curvature assumptions on $\mathcal{M}$ are introduced as needed.
+We shall use the notation in Table \ref{tab:notation} consistently, though certain specialized notation will be introduced as required.
+We assume throughout that the data $\mathcal{X}$ is drawn from a compact Riemannian data manifold $(\mathcal{M},g)$, with additional assumptions imposed on $\mathcal{M}$ as needed; we do not rigorously consider the more general case that $\mathcal{X}$ is drawn from a distribution supported \emph{near} $\mathcal{M}$.
+If $\mathcal{M}\subset\mathbb{R}^{D}$, we assume that it is isometrically embedded in $\mathbb{R}^{D}$, i.e. $g$ is the unique metric induced by restricting the Euclidean metric on $\mathbb{R}^{D}$ to $\mathcal{M}$, unless otherwise stated.
+If an event holds with probability $1-c/n$, where $n = |\mathcal{X}|$ and $c$ is independent of $n$, we say it holds \emph{with high probability (w.h.p.)}.